Macross-Software/core/ClassLibraries/Macross.Logging.Files/README.md

 In the above example everything that happens under the "Group" scope will be grouped together and written with `LogicalProcess` applied as the `{GroupName}` token.

+If multiple groups are found for a log message than the last one applied will be selected.
+To customize this behavior a `Priority` parameter is available, the highest priority group will always be selected over lower priority grouping.

+For more information on `BeginGroup` see [Macross.Logging.Abstractions](../Macross.Logging.Abstractions/README.md).

 #### Grouping Application Startup Messages and Logging Top-level Exceptions

 The following code uses the `BeginGroup` extension to collect all startup messages into a "Main" log file and logs any top-level unhandled exceptions thrown: